oskhar/domain-driven-laravel/README.md

 ### Key Features:

--   Domain-Driven Design (DDD) Principles: Ensures maintainable and scalable code, making it easier to manage and grow your application.
+-   Domain-Driven Design (DDD) Principles.
+Ensures maintainable and scalable code, making it easier to manage and grow your application.
--   Clean Architecture: Provides a clear separation of concerns with distinct layers for infrastructure, domain, and application logic.
+-   Clean Architecture.
+Provides a clear separation of concerns with distinct layers for infrastructure, domain, and application logic.
--   Pre-configured Commands: Includes commands for generating middleware and service classes within the Infrastructure layer, streamlining development processes.
+-   Pre-configured Commands.
+Includes commands for generating middleware and service classes within the Infrastructure layer, streamlining development processes.
--   Customizable Stubs: Predefined stubs allow you to easily generate custom classes, adapting the template to your specific needs.
+-   Customizable Stubs.
+Predefined stubs allow you to easily generate custom classes, adapting the template to your specific needs.
--   Extensible Structure: Supports the growth and complexity of your application, ensuring long-term maintainability.
+-   Extensible Structure.
+Supports the growth and complexity of your application, ensuring long-term maintainability.

 Feel free to explore the repository and the provided documentation to get the most out of this template.